Latin Two / Expansion

 Important dates

-Mon, November 18, 2024 — Priority enrollment opens for Latin One students
+March 2—8, 2026 — Priority enrollment for Latin One students and alumni

-Rolling – Notification emails sent out (see → How to apply)
+Rolling – Acceptance notification emails sent out (see → How to apply)

-Fri, January 10, 2025 — Final payment due (except those on the payment plan)
+On acceptance – Final or first payment (for those choosing the payment plan) due

 Who is this course for?

-Over the 5 years we’ve offered Latin Two, we’ve had the privilege of working with numerous types of students, all with unique backgrounds and motivations.
-Some are self-taught, and on the other end some have the same level of academic training as the lead instructors.
+Over the nearly 6 years we’ve offered Latin Two, we’ve had the privilege of working with numerous types of students, all with unique backgrounds and motivations.
+Some are self-taught, and on the other end some already have masters degrees in typeface design.
 Some want to become professional typeface designers, some are already professional type designers, and others just want to study a subject that fascinates them.
 This level of variance in student skill and motivation works because we spend a significant amount of time on personalized instruction via feedback sessions.

 Lastly, while we understand not everyone who attends Latin Two wants to become a professional type designer, it is taught from that perspective.
 Students attending can expect a rigorous (but compassionate) level of instruction from type designers working in the industry.
 If you’ve ever been curious about type design at a professional level, this course is for you!